MY LINOCUT PROCESS

 Simple Register

 My own registration system uses a pin register.
-Basically the pin register keeps the block in the same place, as long as the paper is registered as well, then things should run smoothly.
+Basically the pin register keeps the block in the same place, and as long as the paper is also registered things should run smoothly.
 For many years I registered the paper using a simple 90° tick box (as above), but recently I have been using the Ternes Burton register tabs.
 The graphic below shows my simple setup.
 The nice thing about this is the register is tight and the lino base mdf block is reusable.

 This register system need not be part of a printing press.
 The press bed could easily be made from a sheet of thick mdf, or any other sheet material.
 This way you can print using a baren, a spoon, your hand - whatever.
 Pin Register